Atrufulgium/TH-Dungeons-4/BulletScriptCompiler/README.md

     }
 }

-function void on_health<0.66>() { increase_difficulty(); }
+// Triggers when the boss has 2/3 health left. function void on_health<0.66>() { increase_difficulty(); }
-function void on_health<0.33>() { increase_difficulty(); }
+// Triggers when the boss has 1/3 health left. function void on_health<0.33>() { increase_difficulty(); }

+// Custom function definition
 function void increase_difficulty() { difficulty++; }
 ```